oroinc/documentation/book/search.rst

     * The value to search for

     * The field type

+``addSelect``
+    Add another field name to gather the data for from the search indexes.
+    If no type prefix is specified, the default ``text`` type will be used.

 ``setOrderBy``
     Field and direction to order the search result by.
 By default, search